Programs through the Auschwitz Jewish Center

 To apply, please complete the online application.

-Please contact Dara Bramson at DBramson@mjhnyc.org with questions.
+Please contact Yael Friedman at AJC@mjhnyc.org with questions.

-The Human Rights Summer Program is a one-week intensive program for students and young professionals, utilizing Poland as a case study to examine broader human rights issues.
+From Auschwitz to Human Rights (FAHR) Program is an eight-day intensive program for students and young professionals, using Poland as a case study to examine broader human rights issues.
 Poland’s dynamic history makes it a unique location to study historic and contemporary human rights issues—from the Holocaust to the modern refugee crisis.

-During the program, all ground costs including meals, accommodation, entrance fees, lectures, materials, and transportation are included in the $1,199 program fee.
-The fee excludes airfare, travel insurance, and personal expenses.
+During the program, meals, accommodation, entrance fees, lectures, materials, and transportation are included in the $1,199 program fee.

 For more information, please contact Yael Friedman at AJC@mjhnyc.org.